jaspector

 Required for new construction, additions, alterations, demolition, and structures requiring zoning compliance within Glenrock town limits.
 Contact town to confirm thresholds for minor repairs and like-for-like replacements.

+Building permit fees in Glenrock, WY are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not confirmed from public sources; likely valuation-based or simple flat fee schedule consistent with small Wyoming municipality practice.
 Plan check fee: Not confirmed; may be included in base permit fee or assessed separately for commercial plan review.

-1. Contact the Town of Glenrock at (307) 436-2491 to confirm permit requirements for the proposed project type 2.
+To apply for a building permit in Glenrock, WY, follow these steps: 1.
+Contact the Town of Glenrock at (307) 436-2491 to confirm permit requirements for the proposed project type 2.
 Determine whether the parcel is within the incorporated Glenrock town limits.
 Parcels outside town limits but near Glenrock fall under Converse County Planning and Zoning.
 3. Confirm the zoning classification of the parcel with the town.
 Glenrock has adopted zoning that governs allowed uses, setbacks, and height limits.
 4. Obtain applicable permit application forms from Town Hall 5.
 Prepare a site plan showing parcel boundaries, existing structures, proposed structure footprint, setbacks from property lines and streets, and utility connections 6.
 For commercial or multi-family projects, prepare construction drawings; confirm with town whether engineer/architect stamp is required 7.
 For projects near Deer Creek or in areas with cultural resource sensitivity, contact Wyoming SHPO prior to application 8.
 Submit completed permit application, site plan, required construction documents, and applicable fee in person at Town Hall 9.
 Building Official or designated town staff reviews the application for code compliance and zoning conformance 10.
 If corrections or additional information are required, respond to town comments promptly 11.
 Permit issued upon approval; post permit at job site 12.
 Schedule required inspections with town Building Official during construction at required milestones 13.
 Schedule state electrical inspection separately through Wyoming Division of Labor Standards Electrical Program 14.
 Final inspection; receive sign-off from Building Official and from Wyoming State Electrical inspector

-Other cities in Converse County
+Other jurisdictions in Converse County.

-View all Converse County jurisdictions →
+All Converse County jurisdictions →